AxonIQ/axon-server-api/.github/ISSUE_TEMPLATE.md

 3. It's an `enhancement` request
 4. It's a `documentation` change

-It is recommended that for either of the three you use one of the prepared issue template.
+It is recommended that for either of the four you use one of the prepared issue template.
-You can find all three of them [here](https://github.com/AxonIQ/axon-server/issues/new/choose).
+You can find all three of them [here](https://github.com/AxonIQ/axon-server-api/issues/new/choose).

 ## None of the above fit!